jblough/very_good_coffee/README.md

 ## Using the Very Good Coffee app

 To use the app
-1. Launch the app via the app icon on your phone
+- Launch the app via the app icon on your phone
-2. Pressing the button on the top right will pull a different random image from the internet
+- Pressing the button on the top right will pull a different random image from the internet
-3. Swiping on the screen should also pull a different random image from the internet
+- Swiping on the screen should also pull a different random image from the internet
-3. Pressing the button on the top left can be used to download the current image an mark it as a favorite
+- Pressing the button on the top left can be used to download the current image an mark it as a favorite
    - If the image is already a favorite, then tapping the button will remove the image from the favorites
-4. Pressing the button on the bottom left brings up the local images downloaded as favorites
+- Pressing the button on the bottom left brings up the local images downloaded as favorites
    - If no images are marked as favorites, the button on the button left will not be displayed
-5. Tapping on an image in the list of favorites, displays that image as the current image
+- Tapping on an image in the list of favorites, displays that image as the current image

+---
+# Instructions passed this point are from the CLI generation tool and are mainly for building and developing the app
 ---

 ## Getting Started 🚀